grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Suddenly the ship-to-ship radio lit up.
 "To unidentified submarine running north-north-east.
 You are hereby notified that you are required to stop your boat and surface for inspection."
 This announcement was followed by the string of generalized Authority rights and treaties they were familiar with from previous encounters with the _Grackle_.

-"Fuck Hemi.
+"Fuck me again Hemi!
 They have gotten within ship-to-ship distance."

 The ship-to-ship radio continued to blare over Percy's head, the light of its dial quavering with the power of the voice coming over it.
 "This is your only notice.
 If you do not stop your forward movement immediately, you will be fired on."